aquova/KNDL-Rando/README.md

 ## -- Special Thanks --

 The author of MapDeluxe, which helped me learn how to spawn in different enemies for testing.

+DrSchnaps and Spriter's Resource for the palettes from *Kirby and the Amazing Mirror*, as well as some custom palettes.